chapel-lang/chapel/doc/rst/users-guide/base/typeAliases.rst

   :lines: 14-15

-Type aliases can be used not just for simple scalar types like integers and floating point values, but for any Chapel type expression.
+Type aliases can be used not just for simple scalar types like integers and floating-point values, but for any Chapel type expression.
 Though we haven't introduced more complex types yet, the following statements create aliases corresponding to a 3-tuple and 100-element array of ``real``: